 When we first arrived, we ordered some prawn crackers to nibble on (Khao Greab Goong).
 They came with sweet chilli sauce that was just perfect to dip the crackers in.
-Followed by sweetcorn cakes (Tod Man Khao Pd), that were deeply fried and flavoured with red curry paste, aromatic kaffir lime leaves, and served with sweet chilli dip.
+Followed by sweetcorn cakes (Tod Man Khao Pd), that were deep fried and flavoured with red curry paste, aromatic kaffir lime leaves, and served with sweet chilli dip.
 We both really liked this starter, it’s vegetarian and very tasty.

 The other starter that we ordered was the vegetarian spring rolls, they tasted very fresh and I really liked this one.
 However, my sister said that these weren’t her favourite.
-If you’re looking for a vegetarian option, and really love your veg then I would recommend this one for you.
+If you’re looking for a vegetarian option, and really love your veg then I would recommend this one to you.

-For drinks, I had the Full Moon (in picture below), which is basically vodka, orange liqueur with watermelon, apple, cranberry & midori.
+For drinks, I had the Full Moon (in the picture below), which is basically vodka, orange liqueur with watermelon, apple, cranberry & midori.
 It was really tasty and refreshing, served with crushed ice and the presentation was impressive.
 My sister had the big 5 smoothie, non-alcoholic, fruity and tasty.

 We also got a Papaya salad, which came with shredded fresh papaya, toasted peanuts, lime, tomato, dried shrimp and LOTS of chilli.
 This salad is extremely hot, we could not eat it as we couldn’t handle the heat, but order this if you dare!
-Apparently it’s a Thai classic, and a must try in the Thai cuisine.
+Apparently, it’s a Thai classic, and a must try in the Thai cuisine.

 For main course, we ordered Thai Red Curry (Geang Phed), it’s a red curry with cherry tomato, pineapple, grapes, and sweet basil.
 All curries are served with jasmine rice, and we got this one with chicken (you can get it with either prawn, duck, beef, chicken or tofu).
 This dish was my absolute favourite and the reason why I want to visit Thaikhun again.
 We also got Grilled Sea bass (Pla Pao), sea bass fillet marinated in oyster sauce, lemongrass, galangal and lime leaves.
 It’s wrapped in a banana leaf, and grilled over charcoal.
 As this was wrapped in a banana leaf, the fish was really moist and delicious, it also came with salad and jasmine rice on the side.

 For dessert, we went for Banana fritters with vanilla pod ice cream, these were light and extremely delicious!
-And Mango sticky rice, served with Thai fresh mangoes.
-A lovely thai classic, but the banana fritters were our favourite.
+And Mango sticky rice served with Thai fresh mangoes.
+A lovely Thai classic, but the banana fritters were our favourite.